 Although IED affects all ages, adults aged 60 years and older have an increased risk of developing IED, which is further increased if you have had a urinary tract infection (UTI) in the past.

 What we learn in this study may be helpful for blood infection prevention in the future.

-If you are interested in taking part in this study, please contact:
+If you are interested in taking part, then please visit this website: https://en-gb.embracevaccinestudy.com/#about-study

 We continue to research effective treatments, vaccines and therapies for COVID-19.
 You can find more details on our COVID-19 trials page.

 Our research is also looking at the longer-term effects for patients who are recovering, but still experiencing symptoms which are impacting on their lives.
 You can find details on our Long Covid trials page.